 Hermes

-Hermes is a self-improving AI Agent platform from Nous Research—personal-assistant oriented, with learning loops, messaging integrations, and Agent Skills support.
-We rate it hold with Moved Out: strong feature set and good fit with Ollama locally, but always-on personal agents that message external systems are inherently hard to secure; the effort to harden them often negates the convenience versus running a bounded agent in an IDE or scheduled automation you control.
+Hermes is a self-improving AI Agent platform from Nous Research.
+It targets personal-assistant use with learning loops, messaging integrations, and Agent Skills Framework support.
+We rate it hold with Moved Out.
+Always-on agents that message external systems are hard to secure.
+The hardening effort often negates the convenience versus a bounded agent in an IDE or scheduled automation you control.

 Blurb